Stained Glass - Table of Contents

 Glass

-Glass is a hard material with non-crystalline, random structure like a liquid.
-It is commonly made by combining materials such as silica, potash, and lead oxide at a high temperature in order to allow the materials to melt and fuse together.
-When cooled rapidly, the substance becomes rigid .
-Glass is often classified as a supercooled liquid rather than a regular solid.
+Glass is commonly made by combining materials such as silica (sand) - the main ingredient - , potash, and lead oxide at a high temperature in order to allow the materials to melt and fuse together.
+When cooled rapidly, the substance becomes rigid.

 Glassblowing